 Ethel is a very prominent first name for females (#125 out of 4276, Top 3%) but an uncommon surname for all people.
 (2000 U.S. Census)

-Shown below is the birth name popularity of Ethel for girls.
+Shown below is the birth name statistics of Ethel for girls.
 Ethel reached its top rank of #8 in the U.S. during the years 1890-1899, but is not ranked currently.
 (2014 Birth Statistics)

 Prominent variation forms of Ethel ranked in the Top 1000 are Ethyl, Ethelyn, Ethelene and Etha.
-Usage of these girl names was at its highest during the years 1880-1889 (usage of 0.4478%) and has become significantly less since, with the forms Etha, Ethel, Ethelyn and Ethyl becoming less in vogue.
-Shown below is a comparison of the popularity of the girl name Ethel and affiliated names.
-(2014 Birth Statistics)
+Usage of these forms of Ethel was at its highest during the years 1880-1889 (average #552) and has become significantly less since, with the forms Etha, Ethel, Ethelyn and Ethyl becoming less in vogue.